derac/Local-Linode/README.md

 ## implementation details

 - many of the options for creating a new instance and config are not implemented, such as interfaces
+- the hotpluggable flag on vboxmanage storagectl causes a lot of issues.
+When attaching a drive to a running instance, it is set automatically and there isn't an issue.
+However, when using "--hotpluggable on", the vm will fail to start and other odd behavior.
+This must be worked around.
+- the VM can also get into states where it can't be controlled if operations are done on it before it's fully booted, it seems

 ## TODO